anthonyhauck/aecSpace/README.md

 aecSpaceTowerExample.py

-All the code outside of the tower example file has been encapsulated as discrete objects.
+All the code outside of any *Example.py files has been encapsulated as discrete objects.

+# Geometric Limitations

+* No curved walls
+* No slanted walls
+* No sloped floors or ceilings

+# Performance Limitations

+When you run the examples, you might have to wait up to 10 seconds to see something happen.
-The immdiate issue I see with this methodology is speed -- the sympy library handling geometric transformations might be a bit slow.
+The sympy library handling geometric transformations might be a bit slow.
 I'll be profiling to track down the most constly operations.

 Please leave questions and comments.